 If you use two different barcode scanners, you can use the same computer for both incoming and outgoing inventory; you just have to program the scanner to add to the “current stock column,” rather than the “sales column.”
 This allows you to quickly and easily update your running totals, whether you’re getting shipments or making sales.

-Microsoft has its own cloud solution with Office 365, but you can also use for Google Drive or a number of other free online solutions.
+Microsoft has its own cloud solution with Office 365, but you can also use in Google Drive or some other free online solutions.
 Office 365 allows for multiple users, real-time updates, live backup, and several users editing the same document at once.